Paediatric Cerebral Palsy is a group of disorders that affect movement and muscle

 • Spasticity that is abnormal stiffness and contraction of muscles

-• Motor impairment that is difficulty with writing and other coordinated tasks
+• Motor impairment that is difficulty with writing and other

 • Involuntary movements